 The most terrifying of all the California DUI consequences is probably going to jail.
 Depending on the circumstances, whether it is your first or fourth DUI conviction, you might spend time in jail.
 Additionally, state jail term is part of several DUI penalties.
 You must be aware of your particular sentence and understand how to reduce or prevent it.

-Can DUI result in imprisonment?
+Can DUI Result in Imprisonment?

 Under the Vehicle Code of California, it is unlawful for a person who is under the influence of any alcoholic beverage to drive a vehicle.
 Driving under the influence (DUI) is an offense punishable under California law.